akaliutau/aethelgard2/docs/ARCHITECTURE.md

 clean vector → Gaussian perturbation → renormalize → protected vector
 ```

-This is an empirical protection mechanism, not encryption or formal DP.
+Note: This is an _empirical protection_ mechanism, not encryption or formal DP.